 Implant Planning Software

-For dental implant treatment, the doctors use special 3D software to plan the exact position, depth and angle of each implant.
-Using this technology, they are able to place your implants where the bone is of the highest density and volume, and thus able to provide the best support.
-They also plan out any bone grafting ahead of time.
+For dental implant treatment, Dr. Levine uses special 3D software to plan the exact position, depth and angle of each implant.
+Using this technology, he is able to place your implants where the bone is of the highest density and volume, and thus able to provide the best support.
+He also plans out any bone grafting ahead of time.

 Implant Stability Meter